H4ck3r.me

 Hardware Acceleration

-Use NVIDIA GPUs for faster encoding:
+If your Ubuntu FFmpeg version supports it, use NVIDIA GPUs (NVENC) for faster encoding:

 ffmpeg -i input.mp4 -c:v h264_nvenc -preset fast output.mp4